dmontaner/tabdif/tabdif_intro.md

 ```

 Usage
 --------------------------------------------------------------------------------

 Then we can use the function `compareDataFrames`
-in the `tabdif` package to spot differences across the two tables.
+in the `tabdif` package to spot differences between the two tables.

-`compareDataFrames` cretes a list of classs `dfcomp` wth the following information:
+`compareDataFrames` creates a list of class `dfcomp` with the following information:

-Number of Deleted Columns: 0

-Number of New Columns: 0
+- Deleted Columns: Column names in the first (_old_) data.frame not found in the second one (_new_).
+- New Columns:     Column names in the second        data.frame not found in the first  one.

-Number of Changed Column Classes: 0
+- Changed Column Classes: Columns with different class in the first and second data.frames.

-Number of Duplicated Rows Old Table: 0
+- Duplicated Rows Old Table: Rows with duplicated ids in the first  data.frame.
+This rows are not compared.

-Number of Duplicated Rows New Table: 0
+- Duplicated Rows New Table: Rows with duplicated ids in the second data.frame.
+This rows are not compared.

-Number of Deleted Rows: 0

-Number of New Rows: 0

-Number of Changed Cells: 0

-- "del.cols"      "new.cols"      "dif.col.class" "dup.rows.old"
-[5] "dup.rows.new"  "del.rows"      "new.rows"      "dif.cells"
+- Deleted Rows: Rows in the first  data.frame which ID is not found in the second data.frame.
+- New Rows:     Rows in the second data.frame which ID is not found in the first  data.frame.
+- Changed Cells: Cells which have changed from one dataset to the other.

 ```r
 library (tabdif)
 dif <- compareDataFrames (iris0, iris1, rowKeys = c ("N", "Species"))
 ```